orientechnologies/orientdb-docs/source/Configuration.md

 ##### file.deleteDelay

-Delay time in ms to wait for another attempt to delete a locked file.
+Delay time (in ms) to wait for another attempt to delete a locked file..

 ```
 Setting name...: file.deleteDelay